New Employee Orientation Program Checklist

 Internal communication creates a sense of community as it is an ongoing dialogue between the employees and the company, regardless of their job role or length in the company.
 Fostering open communication helps employees feel personal value which directly creates a positive effect on their performance.
 So make sure you’re sending constant and up-to-date communication to all your employees, no matter how big or small the message.
-Such as company announcements, updates, birthday wishes, anniversaries, employee of the month, and so on.
+Such as company announcements, updates, birthday wishes, anniversaries, an employee of the month, and so on.

 Don’t wait for an annual review to learn how your employees feel, instead send regular surveys or have a suggestion box that’s always available to do so.
 Collect and evaluate what your employees have to say so that you can make necessary changes in order to increase motivation and productivity.
 Plus, your employees will feel valued as you are acting on what they have to say.

-When it comes to on-boarding new hires, it doesn’t have to eat up your time or be costly.
+When it comes to onboarding new hires, it doesn’t have to eat up your time or be costly.
 Connecteam offers training straight from the app so your employees can complete the on-boarding process at a comfortable pace and interaction is quick and constant.
-Automate your on-boarding process so it becomes easier to manage and your employees are constantly engaged as you can add existing documents, PDF and media files, and even web-services like YouTube, Dropbox, Google Drive or your company website.
+Automate your onboarding process so it becomes easier to manage and your employees are constantly engaged as you can add existing documents, PDF and media files, and even web-services like YouTube, Dropbox, Google Drive or your company website.
 Create quizzes to make sure employees understand the content covered.

 Divide the training material into chapters or sections and course completion is visual so it’s easy to keep track of the progress.
 Training is continuous as well so employees can easily pick up right where they left off.
 Connecteam has a Library feature so that employees can always access material, such as the employee handbook, company policies, catalogs, sales tips, and more.
-Be sure to send a survey to gage how the on-boarding process is going – whether on a new hire’s new day or a week later, it’s important to know if the process is working.
+Be sure to send a survey to gauge how the onboarding process is going – whether on a new hire’s new day or a week later, it’s important to know if the process is working.

-On-boarding new hires and keeping employees professional and skilled is that much easier with Connecteam, so start your free plan today.
+Onboarding new hires and keeping employees professional and skilled is that much easier with Connecteam, so start your free plan today.